Kidusfikru/game-tracker/README.md

 ---

-For more details, see comments in the code or reach out to me via email or telegram saintfikru@gmail.com
+For more details, see comments in the code or reach out to me via email or telegram. saintfikru@gmail.com